AutodeskGames/stingray-docs/source/interactive_help/sdk_help.md

 -	Integrate the editor and/or the runtime engine with third-party libraries, applications, web services, or data sources;

--	Generate new content programmatically on the fly during the game;
+-	Generate new content programmatically on the fly while the app is running;

 -	Write your own gameplay interaction code in C instead of using Flow or Lua;